MatthiasQuintern/config-sync/readme.md

 # config-sync - easily backup and deploy configuration files

 ## DESCRIPTION
-**config-sync** uses *rsync* to backup or deploy selected dotfiles.
+**config-sync** uses *git* and *rsync* synchronize your dotfiles between devices.

-They are always deployed from or backuped to a directory $CONFIG_DIR.
-They can also be pulled to or pushed from $CONFIG_DIR to/from a git repo or a remote location.
+A local git repository is created in `$REPO_DIR`.
+The `main` branch can be synchronized with a git remote.

+When backing up the system dotfiles, the files are copied (using rsync) to the `local` branch.
+The `local` branch is then merged into the `main` branch.

+When updating the system dotfiles with the files from the repo, the files from the system are copied to the `local` branch.
+Then, the `main` branch is merged into the `local` branch and the files from `local` branch are copied back into the system.

+If merge conflicts occur, **config-sync** will run `git mergetool` to let you merge the files.
+Make sure a mergetool is configured.

 ## CONFIGURATION
 The configuration is stored in ~/.config/config-sync.conf.
 There is a template in /usr/share/config-sync/ which you can copy to your config directory and edit to your liking.

 ## OPTIONS
-- `-h, --help` Show a list of arguments.
+- `-h, --help`      Show a list of arguments
-- `--settings` Show the current settings.
+- `--settings`      Show the current settings
-- `-b, --backup` Copy dotfiles to $CONFIG_DIR
+- `-b, --backup`    Copy dotfiles to `local` branch and merge into `main`
-- `-u, --update` Copy dotfiles from $CONFIG_DIR into the system, current dotfiles are backed up to $BACKUP_DIR
+- `-u, --update`    Copy dotfiles to `local`, merge `main` into `local` and copy `local` files into the system
 - `-a, --all`       Apply operation to all dotfiles
 - `-e, --exclude`   Interpret all given strings as blacklist, not whitelist
-- `--diff` Use vimdiff to merge the file in the filesystem with the new one (applies only to --update)
-- `--git-pull` Pull dotfiles from git repo to $CONFIG_DIR
-- `--git-push` Push dotfiles from $CONFIG_DIR to git repo
-- `--remote-pull` Pull dotfiles from remote location (eg. vps) to $CONFIG_DIR
+- `--pull`          Pull `main` from a remote repository
-- `--remote-push` Push dotfiles from $CONFIG_DIR to remote location
+- `--push`          Push `main` to a remote repository
+- `-U`              `--pull -u --push`
+- `-B`              `--pull -b --push`
 - `positional arguments` Pos. args are strings that have to be contained in a path in order for it to be synced.
 If no pos. args are given, all files are synced.

+## TROUBLESHOOTING
+If you get a 'Error while performing a git operation - manual intervention might be required' error message, you will probably need to manually merge or rebase.
+This can happen, when backing up the dotfiles without pulling the (changed) remote first.
+To solve a problem, go to into the `$REPO_DIR` and run the appropriate git commands.

+## CHANGELOG
+### 2.0
+    - use git repo with two branches for better merging
+    - deprecate pushing/pulling to a remote with rsync

 ## COPYRIGHT
-Copyright  ©  2022  Matthias  Quintern.
+Copyright  ©  2024  Matthias  Quintern.
 License GPLv3+: GNU GPL version 3 <https://gnu.org/licenses/gpl.html>.\
 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.